IO-Design-Team/hive_ce/hive/README.md

 }
 ```

-If you want to add a "balance" field:
+If you want to add a `balance` field:

 ```dart
 @HiveType(typeId: 0)